Harlock123/TAIGridControlDLL/README.md

  to the way it was used under VB6 you are out of luck.
 This grid will even expose doubleclick events directly on the cell ( Wow what a concept )

+### Version 2.0.10.0
+- Addressed issues where the Grids cell contents might be NULL on exporting to excel

 ### Version 2.0.9.0
 - Holding the CONTROL key down while using the mousewheel will not adjust the font size of the items in the grid as opposed to scrolling up and down or left and right through the grid